 4. Have people invest by taking a small action (commitment) that their future self will want to be consistent with.

 This model is very powerful and we can see the negative externalities of it with people being “too addicted” to Facebook, etc. The author tries to remedy this with the Manipulation Matrix below which breaks down when a company should these habit building tactics:

+IV.
 ORGANIZATION DESIGN: Reinventing Organizations, Managing for Happiness

 Thus far, we’ve been primarily externally customer-facing, focused around product-market fit.
 How can we prioritize our work to empathize with customers, understand their problems, and build products to solve them?
 Now, we’ll concentrate on the internals of an organization.